openhive-network/hive/CONTRIBUTING.md

 Issues opened that devolve into lengthy discussion of minor site features will be closed or locked.
 The issue tracker is not a general purpose discussion forum.

 This is not the place to make suggestions for product improvement (please see the Enhancement Suggestions section above for this).
 If you are not planning to work on the change yourself - do not open an issue for it.

-## Duplicate Issues

-Please do a keyword search to see if there is already an existing issue before opening a new one.

 ## Pull Requests